kjproj84/kjproj84.github.io/_pages/about.md

 ======

   - Ph.D.
 Student in Computer Science, Virginia Tech (2015.8 ~)
-  - M.S. in Computer and Communication Science, 2009
+  - M.S. in Computer and Communication, POSTECH, 2007 ~ 2009
-  - B.E. in Electrical and Computer Engineering, 2007
+  - B.E. in Electrical and Computer Engineering, 2003 ~ 2007